Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 • 24/7 live member support

-Pricing: LifeLock offers three main pricing plans: Standard, Advantage, and UltimatePlus.
-Each one adds on features to the previous one.
-You can also bundle any LifeLock plan with Norton 360 if you want device and online security features.
+LifeLock alone offers identity protection and credit monitoring.
+When bundled with Norton 360, you get additional device and online security features.
 LifeLock is known for increasing the price after the first year, so be sure to read the fine print.

 Norton 360 with LifeLock renewal pricing (November 2022).
 Source: LifeLock